 Local guide in Catalonia

-An active volunteer and naturalist by profession mainly dedicated on research with raptors (Lammergeier and Griffon Vulture overall), woodpeckers (Lesser Spotted Woodpecker) and seabirds.
-He has been also in charge of several studies and census for both breeding and wintering which were contributed to the Bird Atlas of Spain.
-Xesco has also worked for the Observatori de La Tordera and Investigación de Medios Agrarios.
-Having worked for the University of Barcelona, the Natural History Museum of Granollers, SEO/BirdLife and ICO, he is currently leading the tours which take place into the Catalunya region.
+An active naturalist by profession, Xesco’s main work includes research on raptors (Lammergeier and Griffon Vultures), woodpeckers (Lesser Spotted Woodpecker) and seabirds.
+He has managed several studies and censuses of both breeding and wintering which were contributed to the Bird Atlas of Spain.
+Xesco has also worked for the the Observatori de La Tordera and Investigacion de Medios Agrarios.
+Having worked for the University of Barcelona, the Natural History Museum of Granollers, SEO/BirdLife and the Catalan Institute of Ornithology, he is currently leading tours in the Catalonia region of Spain.

 Local guide in Doñana

 Jose Antonio was born in Seville, Spain and studied biology at the University of Seville.
 After completing his studies he organised and led walking tours around Andalusia for ten years following his graduation from university.
-In 1992 he moved to El Rocío to work as an educational monitor in Doñana National Park for several years; it was then when he got interested on birds and involved in numerous activities related to the local avifauna with the Doñana Biological Station.
-He spent 3 years living in the UK and travelling around Asia and became a fluent English speaker.
-Back in Doñana he has been working as a nature and birdwatching guide for the company Discovering Doñana, which he now runs, since 2000.
-He has been guiding independent travellers and working as a local guide for Naturetrek, Travel Naturalist, Greentours, local RSPB clubs, Natura Aragon, Reisen in die Natur, Swiss Orni-Group and other specialized companies.
-He has achieved a good reputation as a bird guide in Doñana.
+In 1992 he moved to El Rocio (Andalusia) to work as an educational monitor.
+It was during this time that he became interested in birds and was involved in numerous activities related to the local avifauna with the Donana Biological Station.
+He lived in the UK and traveled around Asia for a few years and since returning to Donana he has worked as a nature and birdwatching guide for the company Discovering Donana, which he has run since the year 2000.
+He has worked as a private guide for independent travelers and for travel companies such as Naturetrek, Travel Naturalist, Greentours, local RSPB clubs, Natura Aragon, Reisen in die Natur, Swiss Orni-Group, amongst others.

 Local guide in Extremadura

-Ricardo Montero is a local guide living near the well-known Monfragüe National Park.
-He is mainly focused on birding and nature tours in Extremadura and the South West corner of Spain.
-Ricardo has been working for different environmental organizations such as the local ADENEX and SEO/Birdlife (the Spanish partner for BirdLife International).
-He was born in San Sebastian (Vasque Country) spending his early childhood in Barcelona before moving definitively to Exremadura.
-He now lives near the well-known Monfrague National Park in Extremadura, where he has worked almost exclusively around the southwest corner of Spain and the Extremadura region as a private nature and birdwatching guide for independent travelers for more than 15 years and he is currently collaborating with the Extremadura Regional Government in several projects such as organizing the first ever Spanish Birdwatching Fair, called FIO, the Crane’s Festival and some other promotional activities related to Eco-tourism.
-The mountains of Gredos, Monfragüe National Park, Cáceres steppes and Arrocampo wetlands are his main birding spots.
-He also collaborates as a bird guide for Spainbirds, Iberian Nature, ECOTUREX , Norfolk Birding or Ramblers, just to mention a few of the most well-known companies.
+Ricardo was born in San Sebastian (Basque Country) but spent his early childhood in Barcelona before moving definitively to Exremadura.
+He now lives near the well-known Monfrague National Park in Extremadura, where he has worked almost exclusively around the southwest corner of Spain and the Extremadura region as a private nature and birdwatching guide for independent travelers for more than 15 years.
+Currently he is collaborating with the Extremadura Regional Government on several projects such as organizing the first ever Spanish Birdwatching Fair (FIO), the Crane Festival and other promotional activities related to Eco-tourism.
+The mountains of Gredos, the Caceres steppes, Monfrague National Park and the Arrocampo wetlands are his main birding spots.
+He also collaborates as a bird guide for Spainbirds, Iberian Nature, ECOTUREX, Norfolk Birding or Ramblers, just to mention a few of the most well-known companies.
 He is a member of GUIDEX (Extremadura Professional Nature Guides Association).

 Local guide in Ebro Delta & Catalan Pyreneess

-Interested in birds since he was just 8, Oriol’s passion started with an innocent present from his uncle: his firsts binoculars and a very simple bird guide of Spain.
-In spite of his youth, he has dedicated several years to census for Catalan Breeding and Wintering Bird Atlas, SOCC… and studying other taxonomic groups such as amphibians and reptiles, opisthobranchs and orchids.
-Degree in Environmental Sciences from the Autonomous University of Barcelona (UAB), his main specialties are Applied Ecology and Geographical Botanical Analysis, apart from his other passion, the Geographical Information Systems (GIS).
+Interested in birds since he was just 8, Oriol’s passion began with an innocent gift from his uncle – his first pair of binoculars and a beginner’s guide to Spanish birds.
+In spite of his youth, Oriol has dedicated several years to the census for the Catalan Breeding and Wintering Bird Atlas (SOCC) and to studying other taxonomic groups such as amphibians and reptiles, opisthobranchs and orchids.
+He has a degree in Environmental Sciences from the Autonomous University of Barcelona (UAB).
+His special areas of interest are Applied Ecology and Geographical Botanical Analysis, in addition to his other passion, Geographical Information Systems (GIS).
 He has also been guiding locally in the Ebro Delta and Catalan Pyrenees for several NGO’s such as ADENC or SEO/BirdLife.
-For Spainbirds Nature Tours he has led tours in Catalonia, Extremadura, Picos de Europa and the Spanish Pyrenees.
+He has led tours for Spainbirds Nature Tours in Catalonia, Extremadura, Picos de Europa and the Spanish Pyrenees.
 Oriol is a member of the Catalan Institute of Ornithology (ICO), the Catalan Herpetology Society and Catalan Research Group of Opisthobranchs (GROC).